 • Choosing wholegrain or wholemeal varieties to add dietary fiber to your diet.

 • Pasta – fresh or dried – are good choices

 • Noodles – all varieties are good to use (cellophane, rice, hokkien, udon, egg and soba).

 • Rice – all varieties are good choices (white, brown, long or short grain, arborio, jasmine, basmati and wild)

 • Grains (rolled oats, pearl barley, rye, bran, couscous, cornmeal, sago, tapioca, buckwheat and bulgar)

-• Flours (plain high-fibre white, wholemeal, self-raising, rice, cornflour)
+• Flours (plain high-fiber white, wholemeal, self-raising, rice, cornflour)

-• Look for breakfast cereals that are a good source of dietary fibre (4 grams dietary fibre per serving)
+• Look for breakfast cereals that are a good source of dietary fiber (4 grams dietary fiber per serving)